Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 ## How It Works

 Digital Fingerprinting uses advanced fingerprinting techniques to create a unique signature of a user's device.
-This allows recognizing users across sessions and devices without relying only on cookies.
+This allows recognizing users across sessions and devices without relying on cookies.

 Some key techniques used:

 - Collecting browser signals such as user agent, resolution, fonts, and so on.
 - Leveraging Canvas and AudioContext APIs.
-- Fingerprinting using CPU and Memory.
+- Fingerprinting using CPU and memory.
 - Applying proprietary algorithms and machine learning (ML) models.

 When a new user visits your site, Digital Fingerprinting will: